Why color your own clay?

+FREEDOM & OPTIONS is the easy answer.
 You can purchase pre-colored clay but if you want more control over color and hues I would recommend mixing your own.
 You can use any clay body, but white clays firing at or above Cone 6 provide vibrant color results.
-I prefer to mix the stains into wet clay bodies but some people do mix dry stains into dry clay before hydrating.
+I prefer to mix the stains into wet clay bodies.
 The Mason Stain Company has a very informative web site with colors recommended for clay bodies.

 Though many other stains work very well with clay bodies, you do have to buy a small sample and test them first with each clay body.

-I like vibrant colors and use a lot more Mason Stain by % than they do.
+I like vibrant colors and use a lot more Mason Stain by % than most do.
 I can always lighten them up by adding white.

 My basic Mason Stains with percentages.

 #6242 Bermuda Green @ 12 – 15 %

 Even though it is a messy job, it is also a very simple job to color clay.

 In order to avoid the dust problem, mix the Mason stains in a sealed plastic bag with just enough water to create a creamy solution.
 Then create a well in your clay and pour in the mixture.
 Knead the clay until you like the color result.